-At the Advanced Light Source (ALS), the researchers used scanning transmission x-ray microscopy (STXM) at Beamlines 7.0.1 (COSMIC) and 11.0.2 to scan electrode nanoparticles.
+At the Advanced Light Source (ALS), the researchers used scanning transmission x-ray microscopy (STXM) at Beamlines 220.127.116.11 (COSMIC Imaging) and 11.0.2 to scan electrode nanoparticles.
 This information was combined with a computational technique called ptychography to reveal nanoscale details.
 At SLAC’s Stanford Synchrotron Radiation Lightsource, the team shot x-rays through entire electrodes to confirm that what they were seeing at the nanoscale was also true at a much larger scale.

 Comparing the experimental results with computer models of how oxygen loss might occur, the team concluded that an initial burst of oxygen escapes from the surfaces of particles, followed by a very slow trickle from the interior.
 Where nanoparticles glommed together to form larger clumps, those near the center of the clump lost less oxygen than those near the surface.

 The results contradict some of the assumptions scientists had made about this process and could suggest new ways of engineering electrodes to prevent it.